Industry

 We built Taskee as a multifunctional task tracker that combines time tracking, workload management, and project organization in one place.

-It helps teams manage multiple projects easily — from quick tasks to deadlines and reports.
-With a clean interface and structured data, Taskee keeps daily work clear, organized, and effortless.
+Its structure is shaped around clean UX logic, permissions, and consistent cross-team visibility — principles we apply in our B2B portal development projects, where roles, access levels, and collaboration are essential.
+It helps teams manage multiple projects easily — from small tasks to deadlines and reports.
+With a clean interface and structured data, Taskee keeps work clear and effortless.

-From the start, our goal wasn’t to chase trends or feature lists, but to create a tool that supports real work and respects the people behind it.
+From the start, we didn’t chase trends or feature lists, but created a tool that supports real work.

-We kept the interface calm and direct — no visual noise or gimmicks, only what helps tasks move forward.
-The brand follows the same principles: neutral colors, clear typography, and a calm tone.
+We kept the interface calm and direct — no gimmicks, only what helps tasks move forward.
+The visual and interaction logic followed our UX/UI principles: clarity, focus, and predictable user flow.

-Taskee was shaped by its founder, Artyom Dovgopol — a developer and team lead who values clarity, structure, and real work over buzzword productivity.
-Together with his team, he built Taskee around the needs of people who actually get the work done.
+Taskee was shaped by its founder, Artyom Dovgopol — a developer and team lead who values structure, logic, and real productivity.

-Before creating a platform and whole tracking system, the team carried out extensive market research of existing solutions to understand user behavior and current trends.
+Before creating the platform, we carried out extensive research into existing solutions and user behavior.

 Every decision behind Taskee was guided by a clear set of principles.
 Instead of adding features for the sake of comparison, we focused on what truly helps teams stay organized, accountable, and confident in their daily work.
-These goals shaped both the product and the experience around it:
+Each principle shapes both the product and the technical system behind it, supported by robust API development foundations for timers, roles, reports, and authorization:

 provide a single source of truth for tasks, deadlines, and time logs.